mfourier/ufc-predictor/README.md

 ---

+## 🚧 What's Next

+This project lays the foundation for UFC fight prediction using structured statistics and market signals.
+Moving forward, we aim to transform it into a **serious betting-grade model** by integrating richer data and more powerful algorithms:

+- 🔁 **Upgrade dataset**
+  We are switching to a more comprehensive dataset, including detailed fight-level statistics, injury records, and fighter time-series.
+This will reduce noise and increase signal for both favorites and underdogs.

+- 🧠 **Integrate AutoGluon**
+  Replace classic scikit-learn models with **AutoGluon**, a powerful AutoML framework capable of handling heterogeneous feature types, boosting ensemble performance, and improving calibration — all with minimal tuning.

+- 💸 **Towards real-world betting utility**
+  Combine predictive probabilities with betting odds to assess **value bets** and **expected return**, aiming to simulate actual betting strategies (e.g., Kelly criterion, flat betting).
+This will enable backtesting of UFC betting models in realistic scenarios.

+- 🌐 **Deployment roadmap**
+  Evaluate deployment on a lightweight web interface (e.g., Streamlit) and explore future REST API endpoints for remote prediction.

+> Stay tuned for **UFC-Predictor v2** — a new chapter focused on generalization, betting ROI, and high-stakes predictive modeling.

+---

 ## 🙏 Acknowledgements

 We thank [shortlikeafox](https://github.com/shortlikeafox/ultimate_ufc_dataset) for their excellent work compiling the UFC dataset used as the foundation of this project.
 Their contribution made it possible to train and evaluate predictive models on historical fight outcomes.